 NSW Department of Primary Industries (Mr Bruce Christie, Deputy Director General Biosecurity and Food Safety with NSW DPI, until 14 January 2022).
-The Group makes payments to NSW DPI in relation to specific research projects contracted with NSW DPI.
-Total payments to NSW DPI for June 22 were \$1,179,566 (June 2021 \$1,324,513).
+The Group made payments to NSW DPI in relation to specific research projects contracted with NSW DPI.
+Total related party payments to NSW DPI for the financial year June 2022 to 14 January 2022 was \$1,179,566.

-During the year to 14 January 2022 the Group invoiced NSW DPI (excl Membership fees) for \$601,975 (June 2021: \$7,153,490) for performance of invasive species and weeds related contracts for delivery between June 2021 and June 2025.
-All transactions with Director related entities are conducted on an arm's length basis.
+During the June 2022 financial year to 14 January 2022 the Group invoiced NSW DPI (excl Membership fees) for \$601,975 for performance of invasive species and weeds related contracts for delivery between June 2021 and June 2025.
+All transactions with Director related entities were conducted on an arm's length basis.
 For all the NSW DPI project contracts, Mr Christie had no role in securing nor authority to negotiate these contracts.

 In relation to Murray Rankin, he is currently the Chair and Independent Director of Snedden Hall and Gallop Lawyers Pty Ltd (SHG) and eWater Pty Ltd (eWater) as disclosed in the Director's Report (page 3) and is a standing entry on the Group's Register of Declarations.

-The Group engages SHG legal services from time to time and all transactions are conducted on an arm's length basis and Mr Rankin has no role in engaging their services or their advice given.
-Total transactions with SHG for June 22 were \$8,584 (June 2021: \$30,344).
+The Group engaged SHG legal services from time to time and all transactions are conducted on an arm's length basis and Mr Rankin has no role in engaging their services or their advice given.
+Total transactions with SHG for June 23 were \$nil (June 22 were \$8,584).